Trump sees limits of presidency in avoiding blame for virus - KVIA

 Freeman noted that the results were disastrous for the nation’s economy and Hoover’s presidency.
 As the nation slipped deeper into depression, he suffered a landslide loss in 1932 to Roosevelt.

-The American public has mixed reviews for Trump’s performance so far, although his polling numbers have been ticking up.
+The American public has mixed reviews for Trump’s performance, although his polling numbers have been ticking up.

 The latest polling from The Associated Press-NORC Center for Public Affairs Research found Trump’s approval ratings are among the highest of his presidency, with 44% supporting his oversight of the pandemic.
 State and local leaders have earned much higher marks.